-The student ID is issued for a three year period from the print date.
+The student ID is issued for a three-year period from the print date.
 A semester sticker must be obtained each semester a student is enrolled in classes to indicate that they are a current student.
-These stickers can be obtained by showing proof of enrollment to staff in the Photo ID office.
+These stickers can be obtained by showing proof of enrollment to staff in the Photo ID office or Romeoville Learning Resource Center.